dmcguire81/caml-mimic/README.md

 |   |   PROCEDURES_ICD.csv
 |   |   *_hadm_ids.csv (already in repo)
 ```
+2. To get started, first edit `constants.py` to point to the `mimicdata` and `mimicdata/mimic3` directories above.

-2. From the mimicdata directory you can run the bash script `link-to-mimic3-files.sh mimic3_sourcedir`, where mimic3_sourcedir is the directory containing the above required MIMIC 3 csv data files.
+3. If you are running locally and want to copy the MIMIC source files to the correct locations you can use the script `link-to-mimic3-files.sh mimic3_sourcedir` from the mimicdata/ directory, where `mimic3_sourcedir` points to the MIMIC 3 csv data files.

-3. Ensure your python path includes the base directory of this repository.
-From the caml-mimic directory you can run:
+4. Ensure your python path includes the base directory of this repository.
+From the `caml-mimic` directory you can run:
     ```
     export PYTHONPATH=$(pwd):$PYTHONPATH
     ```

-4. Open Jupyter Notebook `notebooks/dataproc_mimic_III.ipynb`, run all cells (in the menu, click Cell -> Run All).
+5. Open Jupyter Notebook `notebooks/dataproc_mimic_III.ipynb`, run all cells (in the menu, click Cell -> Run All).
 This will take some time, so go for a walk or bake some cookies while you wait.
 You can speed it up by skipping the "Pre-train word embeddings" sections.

 ## Saved models

-To directly reproduce the results of the paper, first run the data processing steps above.
-We provide our pre-trained models for CAML and DR-CAML for the MIMIC-III full-label dataset.
-They are saved as `model.pth` in their respective directories.
-We also provide an `evaluate_model.sh` script to reproduce our results from the models.
+6. To directly reproduce the results of the paper, first run the data processing steps above.
+Pre-trained models for CAML and DR-CAML for the MIMIC-III full-label dataset are provided in the repository.
+They are saved as `model.pth` in their respective directories within `predictions/`.
+Also provided is `evaluate_model.sh` script to reproduce model results from the original paper.
+You can use the notebook `notebooks/run_predictions.ipynb` to runn the CAML and DR-CAML pretrained datasets.

 ## Training a new model

-To train a new model from scratch, please use the script `learn/training.py`.
+7. To train a new model from scratch, please use the script `learn/training.py`.
 Execute `python training.py -h` for a full list of input arguments and flags.
 The `train_new_model.sh` scripts in the `predictions/` subdirectories can serve as examples (or you can run those directly to use the same hyperparameters).

 ## Model predictions